Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 Vagabond Remastered changes the way death works in Skyrim with [Acheron](https://www.nexusmods.com/skyrimspecialedition/mods/108159?tab=description)

-When you die on three outcomes will happen:
+When you die on four outcomes will happen:
 - You teleport to the last bed you slept at. **This is the primary respawn method.**
 - You enter a bleedout state for a few seconds, during which enemies will de-aggro and regenerate their health.
 - You teleport to some nearby exterior location.